Friday the 13th Part VIII: Jason Takes Manhattan

-Friday the 13th Part VIII: Jason Takes Manhattan is a 1989 American slasher film written and directed by Rob Hedden, and starring Jensen Daggett, Scott Reeves, Peter Mark Richman, and Kane Hodder reprising his role as Jason Voorhees.
-It is a sequel to Friday the 13th Part VII: The New Blood (1988) and the eighth installment in the Friday the 13th franchise.
-Set several years after the events of The New Blood, the film follows Jason as he stalks a group of high school graduates on a ship en route to New York City.
-It was the final film in the series to be distributed by Paramount Pictures in the United States until 2009, with the subsequent installments being distributed by New Line Cinema.
+Friday the 13th Part VIII: Jason Takes Manhattan is a 1989 American slasher film written and directed by Rob Hedden.
+The eighth installment in the Friday the 13th franchise and a sequel to Friday the 13th Part VII: The New Blood (1988), it stars Jensen Daggett, Scott Reeves, Peter Mark Richman, and Kane Hodder reprising his role as Jason Voorhees from the previous film.
+Set one year after the events of The New Blood, the film follows Jason as he stalks a group of teenagers on a boat to New York City.
+It was the final film in the series to be distributed by Paramount Pictures in the United States until 2009, with the subsequent Friday the 13th installments being distributed by New Line Cinema.

-Filming took place primarily in Vancouver, British Columbia, with additional photography in New York's Times Square and in Los Angeles.
+Filming took place primarily in Vancouver, British Columbia, with additional photography in New York City's Times Square and in Los Angeles.
 At the time of its production, Jason Takes Manhattan was the most expensive film in the series, with a budget of over $5 million.
-It received substantial attention for its initial marketing campaign, featuring Jason Voorhees slashing through the "I Love New York" logo with a knife, which was later retracted after the New York City Tourism committee filed a complaint against Paramount.
+It received substantial attention for its initial marketing campaign, featuring Jason Voorhees slashing through the "I Love New York" logo with a knife, which was later retracted after the New York City tourism committee filed a complaint against Paramount.

 Released on July 28, 1989, Jason Takes Manhattan grossed $14.3 million at the domestic box office, making it the poorest-performing film in the Friday the 13th series to date.
-The film received overwhelmingly negative reviews for what critics saw as weak humor, unintelligent plotting, and a failure to effectively deliver on the promise of its subtitle.
+The film received mostly negative reviews by critics and fans for its plot and humor, as well as a failure to live up to its premise.
 The next installment in the series, Jason Goes to Hell: The Final Friday, was released in 1993.